-The Bauhaus Movement: Shaping Modern Art and Design
+The Bauhaus Movement: Shaping Modern Art & Design

-The Bauhaus Movement: Shaping Modern Art and Design
+The Bauhaus Movement: Shaping Modern Art & Design

 The Bauhaus Movement, a German art school founded by architect Walter Gropius in 1919, revolutionized the world of art and design.
 Its impact on modern art, architecture, and education remains undeniable, with the Bauhaus philosophy inspiring countless artists, designers, and architects.
 Let's delve into the essence of the Bauhaus movement, its key ideas, famous artists, and its lasting legacy in shaping modern creativity.